Hidden symmetries and decay for the wave equation on the Kerr spacetime: Introduction

-In the first line, one factor of $\DiffCurlyRTilde$ arises from the wave equation, and the other from our choice of the Morawetz vector field $\vecM$, which allows us to construct a perfect square to obtain positivity.
-In the second line, the term involves two derivatives of $-\CurlyRTilde$.
+see the proof of lemma \ref{Lemma:Morawetz}.
+The first two terms are very similar to the terms in equation \eqref{eq:GeodesicBulk} for null geodesics.
+In the first line, one factor of $\DiffCurlyRTilde$ arises from the wave equation, and the other from our choice of the Morawetz vector field $\pairM$, which allows us to construct a perfect square to obtain positivity.
+The term in the second line involves two derivatives of $-\CurlyRTilde$.
 Near the photon orbits, the convexity properties of $\CurlyR$, which ensured that the orbits are unstable, ensure that this term is positive.
-We are free to choose $\fnMna$ and $\fnMnb$ to get positivity away from the photon orbits.
-The third term is lower order, since it involves fewer derivatives.
+We choose $\fnMna$ and $\fnMnb$ to get positivity away from the photon orbits.
+The third term is lower-order, since it involves fewer derivatives of $\solu$, and has no analogue for null geodesics.

+Recall from the discussion above that when viewed as a function on phase space, $\CurlyR$ vanishes together with $\dr \CurlyR$ at the trapped set, and $\dr^2 \CurlyR < 0$ there.
+Since $\fnMna$ and $\fnMnb$ are positive, the equivalent statement holds for $\CurlyRTilde$.
+The expression in \eqref{eq:BigImportantNotNumberedMorawetz} is quadratic in up to third-order derivatives of the field $\solu$.
+For this reason it is not appropriate in the context of \eqref{eq:BigImportantNotNumberedMorawetz} to think of $\CurlyR$ as a function on phase space, but rather to compare this expression with the square of a nondegenerate pointwise third-order norm of $\solu$.
+The vanishing of $\CurlyR$ and $\dr \CurlyR$ at the orbiting null geodesics then is reflected in a degeneracy of the first line of \eqref{eq:BigImportantNotNumberedMorawetz} compared to such a third-order norm.
+This analysis is done in detail in section \ref{SS:ChoosingTheWeights}, see in particular the proof of lemma \ref{Lemma:Morawetz}.